AgentFoundryTest/repo-summarizer-v1/README.md

 ## License

-All Agent Foundry work is licensed under the GPLv3 License - see the LICENSE file for details.
+This is Licensed under the MIT License - see the LICENSE file for details.

 ## Contributing